Living naturally

 Awards

-Nomination, BDA Prize, Bavaria 2016
+BDA Prize, Bavaria 2016, nomination

 GEPLANT + AUSGEFÜHRT 2015, special award for sustainable construction

-German wooden building award 2015, shortlisted
+German Timber Construction Award 2015, shortlisted

-Prize for quality in housebuilding 2015, acknowledgement
+Prize for quality in housing construction 2015, acknowledgement

-Award for good housebuilding 2015
+Award for good housing construction 2015